Links on SoundGuys may earn us a commission. Learn more.

 Read on, and we’ll tell you everything you need to know about SteelSeries’ gaming headsets.

-Editor’s note: This guide was updated on September 15, 2022 to include the new SteelSeries Arctis Nova gaming headsets.
+Editor’s note: This guide was updated on December 8, 2022 to bring it in line with new formatting standards.

 What should you know before buying a SteelSeries gaming headset?

 Before you go out and buy the first gaming headset that catches your eye, figure out what kind of headset you need.
 Are you a console gamer, or a PC gamer?
 Is playing with friends a big part of your gaming experience?
 These are the kinds of questions to think about because the answers will likely influence what you buy.
 If you play on an Xbox, you may find a wireless gaming headset is the right move for your living room setup.
 In that case, you’re going to want something built for Xbox because the vast majority of wireless gaming headsets don’t work with Xbox.